-During the year, the Chief Financial Officer is responsible for submitting revised forecasts, at least termly, to the Business Services Committee for consideration.
+During the year, the Director of Finance is responsible for submitting revised forecasts, at least termly, to the Business Services Committee for consideration.

 A mid-year budget update along with a sensitivity analysis will be presented to the Board each year.